Nurse Navigator and Recovery Specialist Outreach Program

 In October 2018, AICDAC was the recipient of a $500,000 grant to collaborate with residential treatment facilities to have each facility accept clients on all three types of MAT.
 As part of that grant, a full-time Nurse Navigator was included for each agency to coordinate the client's MAT needs and applications.

 One outpatient provider (Open Door) who initially started the Nurse Navigator program continues to employ the same person in that position and greatly appreciates the work that she does.
 A second outpatient provider (ARC Manor) eliminated the position after the first grant ended but has since re-added the position after finding that it was integral to the program and to providing MAT services.
-A third provider (CenClear Services) added a Nurse Navigator to their staff one year ago and has had very positive results.
+A third provider (CenClear) added a Nurse Navigator to its staff and has had very positive results.

 The Nurse Navigator and Recovery Specialist Outreach Program is also featured in RHIhub's Prevention and Treatment of Substance Use Disorders Toolkit Program Clearinghouse.